 Your rights over your information

 ICNARC process data for this study under the legitimate interest legal basis.
+This is because ICNARC is a registered charity and the data processing described here is to support scientific and statistical research.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

 If, when you consented to take part, you indicated that you did not want us to either obtain the above information from NHS Digital or to send you questionnaires, we will not process your data for this purpose.